Las Navas del Marqués: Monuments

 Some important monuments that are interesting to visit are the palace-castle of Magalia which was built in the 16th century and holds important events every year; San Juan Bautista Church, and San Pablo Convent which was left until 2007, now it shows temporal art exhibitions.
 Also located is the Eiffel lookout, attributed to the artist Gustave Eiffel.

 Festivals

 The most important events in Las Navas are their summer festivals.
 They start on the second Sunday of July and they are celebrated in honor of the Cristo de Gracia.
 The festival week is opened with a firework display and during the week there are races, as well as sports and food competitions, bullfights and open-air dancing.

-It is worth noting the Valladal Pilgrimage on 15 August, in which people wear costumes and go to the countryside in floats and horses.
+The Valladal Pilgrimage on 15 August, in which people wear costumes and go to the countryside in floats and horses.
 There they have lunch and play games together (like greasy pole and sack races) and then they decide which is the best float and the best horse.